Carl Muecke (editor): Later years

+In November 1869, in anticipation of Muecke's imminent departure for Melbourne, the Evening Journal published a detailed biography of "one of [South Australia's] most prominent representatives of German culture".

-For many years he resided at Semaphore, then around 1890, thinking the mountain air would be more beneficial to his health, he retired to Hahndorf.
+By 1879 he had returned, unheralded, to South Australia, living at Semaphore, then around 1890, thinking the mountain air would be beneficial to his health, he retired to Hahndorf.
 On his eightieth birthday a great celebration was held at the German Club in his honour.